-NOTE: LED1 on this page corresponds to LED10 on the external LED label, LED2 corresponds to LED20, LED3 corresponds to LED30, and LED4 corresponds to LED40/DIAG.
+Note: LED1 on this page is not brought out on the external LED label, LED2 corresponds to Ethernet/RSSI2 on the LED label, LED3 corresponds to RSSI3, and LED4 corresponds to Status/RSSI4.

-9.4 WIRELESS SETTINGS-Client Page - Client
+9.4 WIRELESS SETTINGS - Client Page - Client

-9.4.1 WIRELESS SETTINGS-Client Page BASIC WIRELESS SETTINGS Section
+9.4.1 WIRELESS SETTINGS - Client Page BASIC WIRELESS SETTINGS Section

-NOTE: Any settings changes made on this page will require selecting the 'Save' pop up button then the 'Apply Settings' button.
+Note: Any settings changes made on this page will require selecting the 'Save' pop up button then the 'Apply Settings' button.

 Wireless Mode The user can select either Access Point or Client mode of operation.
 Remote AP-ESSID Remote Access point SSID can be entered here.

-Site Survey Button When pressed, will generate a pop up screen showing all the potential APs that it can connect to like the image below:

-NOTE: If there is an AP you wish to connect to, just double click on the desired AP line this window will close and auto populate the Remote AP-SSID box and the Remote AP-Lock to MAC address box.

-Country Code A country of operation can be selected from the pull down.

-NOTE: For the FCC version, only United States will be in the list while countries participating in the ETSI harmonized standards will populate this list for the ETSI version.
+When pressed, will generate a pop up screen showing all the potential APs that it can Site Survey Button connect to like the image below: Scanned channels: 5745 5765 5785 5805 5825 MAC address ESSID Encryption ALG Signal dBm Channel 00:22:3b:0d:00:19 WPA2-PSK AES 00:22:3b:01:6c:58 Netwave-1 WPA2-PSK AES 30 153 5765 00/22/3b/01/6c:59 Netwave-Eng2 WPA2-PSK AES .67 161 5805 NOTE: If there is an AP you wish to connect to, just double click on the desired AP line this window will close and auto populate the Remote AP-SSID box and the Remote AP-Lock to MAC address box.
+MAC Lock When enabled this feature allows for a higher operating EIRP for FCC versions and a more secure link between the AP and Client.
+A country of operation can be selected from the pull down.
+Country Code NOTE: for the FCC version, only United States will be in the list while countries participating in the ETSI harmonized standards will populate this list for the ETSI version.
 Wireless Profile Select either NA or NG operation.
 NA is 802.11a and 802.11n (5GHZ operation).
 NG is 802.11g and 802.11n (2.4GHz operation).
 NOTE: Some models may only support the NA (5GHz) option.

-Channel Spectrum Width

-The user can select the operation channel width.
-20/40M lets the units determine the best channel width with the maximum 40MHz as an option under good RF conditions.
+Channel The user can select the operation channel width.
+20/40M lets the units determine the Spectrum Width best channel width with the maximum 40MHz as an option under good RF conditions.
 One may want to choose 20MHz for noisy or congested RF environments.
 Options available are 20/40M, 20M, and 10M.

-Guard Interval

-This represents the guard interval between packets.
+Guard Interval This represents the guard interval between packets.
 The options are Short and Long.
 The Long option is recommended for links greater than 2Km in distance.

-Transmit Power

-This section will set the RF transmit power.
+Transmit Power This section will set the RF transmit power.
 The maximum RF power available will be limited in software based on the gain of the integrated antenna and the region the unit was programmed to operate in.
 The default will set the unit to maximum RF power and here the user can reduce the RF power in case the RX RSSI levels on the remote unit exceed 65.
 Channel Scan List When enabled, the client will only scan the channels selected.

-Select Channels To Scan Button

-When this button is pressed, a new client scan window will pop up shown below:

-Here the user can select which channels the client will scan.
+Select Channels When this button is pressed, a new client scan window will pop up shown below: To Scan Button ☑ 5745 MHz ☑ 5765 MHz ☑ 5785 MHz ☑ 5805 MHz ☑ 5825 MHz Select all Clean all Apply Close this window Here the user can select which channels the client will scan.
 This can reduce link lock times if the desired AP is fixed to a known frequency.

-9.4.2 WIRELESS SETTINGS-Client Page WIRELESS SECURITY Section
+9.4.2 WIRELESS SETTINGS - Client Page WIRELESS SECURITY Section